Operators and functions to use in Cedar

 In the following examples, those labeled with //error both fail to evaluate and fail to validate.
 Others evaluate correctly, but some may fail to validate, per the label.
 Discussion of the reasons for non-validation is given below.

-3 && false //error -- first operand is not a Boolean
+3 && false //error -- first operand is not a boolean

 false && 3 //Evaluates to false (due to short circuiting) //Validates